juhoinkinen/Annif-wiki/Document-corpus-formats.md

 ## Short text document corpus (TSV file)

 A document corpus can be given in a single UTF-8 encoded TSV file.
 This format is especially useful for metadata about documents, when only titles are known, or for very short documents.
-The first column contains the text of the document (e.g. title or title + abstract) while the second column contains a whitespace-separated list of subject URIs for that document.
+The first column contains the text of the document (e.g. title or title + abstract) while the second column contains a whitespace-separated list of subject URIs (again within angle brackets) for that document.
 For example:

 ```
 RFC 791: Internet Protocol	<http://example.org/thesaurus/subj1> <http://example.org/thesaurus/subj3>